heikkiket/gallery/CONTRIBUTING.md

 Then, you can either follow these commands manually or just execute all targets in Makefile.

 First, you need to set up a virtual environment.
-Of course, this is not mandatory, but pretty handy.
+This is mandatory on all systems which wish to follow [PEP 668](https://peps.python.org/pep-0668/) which prevents system-wide installs not handled by the system's package manager.

 I like to place my virtual env in hidden directory called `.venv`.

-    python -m venv .venv
+    python3 -m venv .venv

 or: